dojo/docs/developer/design/loader.rst

 define, it will unconditionally recursively resolves the dependency array (left to right, if any) and execute the factory. require() is handled the same way when it's encountered.

-This behavior allows AMD modules to be expliticly injected in an HTML document with <script> elements (that is, <script>
+This behavior allows AMD modules to be explicitly injected in an HTML document with <script> elements (that is, <script>
 elements written by the programmer, not dynamically injected by the loader).
 This practice should be avoided, and you should use the loader to inject modules.
-Unfortuneately enforcing this rule for the v1.x line would break too much code, hence the behavior when in legacy mode.
+Unfortunately enforcing this rule for the v1.x line would break too much code, hence the behavior when in legacy mode.

 The loader also provides for interoperability with synchronous modules.
 When a synchronous module dojo.require's a